Omar Bashth

 The majority of PhD students are offered research assistantships (RAs) by faculty members.
 RAs are funded by research grants for specific projects which almost always constitute thesis projects.
 Although you will automatically be considered for an RA when submitting your online application, to successfully secure an RA appointment you are encouraged to make contact with a research supervisor.
 The number of RAs offered will vary depending on lab and research space as well as available funding.

-From September 2024 all full-time students in UBC-Vancouver PhD programs will be provided with a funding package of at least $24,000 for each of the first four years of their PhD.
-The funding package may consist of any combination of internal or external awards, teaching-related work, research assistantships, and graduate academic assistantships.
-Please note that many graduate programs provide funding packages that are substantially greater than $24,000 per year.
-Please check with your prospective graduate program for specific details of the funding provided to its PhD students.
+From September 2024 all full-time students in UBC-Vancouver who start their PhD programs in the School of Biomedical Engineering will be provided with a minimum funding package of $35,000 for each of the first four years of their PhD.
+This funding package may consist of any combination of internal or external awards, teaching-related work, research assistantships, and graduate academic assistantships.
+Please note that research supervisors may provide funding packages that are greater than $35,000 per year.

 All applicants are encouraged to review the awards listing to identify potential opportunities to fund their graduate education.
 The database lists merit-based scholarships and awards and allows for filtering by various criteria, such as domestic vs. international or degree level.